ivanvanderbyl/changelog/README.md

 # Changelog CLI

 This CLI exports commit activity for every repository in a GitHub organisation into CSV format.
-It relies on your existing `gh` authentication to reach private repos.
+It relies on your existing `gh` authentication to reach private repos and is designed to help assemble evidence for Australian R&D Tax Incentive claims.

 ## Prerequisites